Create a free profile to get unlimited access to exclusive show news, updates, and more!

 “What happened was I realized I’m not a snitch,” he admitted to Vincent and Shaw.
 “Alright, look, I’m not ratting out a friend of mine, a friend who’s been good to me, who’s lent me money, who's helped me find jobs, unlike some people by the way.”

-Even after Vincent told him that he had “put my name on the line for you,” Matt refused to help the police any longer in a tense scene between the two brothers that nearly came to blows.
+Even after Vincent told him that he had “put my name on the line for you,” Matt refused to give any more information up in a tense scene between the two brothers that nearly came to blows.

-Tensions rise between Det.
+Tensions rose between Det.
 Riley and Lt.
 Brady

-And that wasn’t the end of Vincent’s troubles.
+That wasn’t the end of Vincent’s troubles.
 Back at the precinct, the detective found himself in hot water with his new boss, Lt.
-Jessica Brady (Maura Tierney), who correctly suspected Matt was behind the botched undercover misson, despite Vincent’s claims that his brother “got nervous” and destroyed the camera because he thought he had been made.
+Jessica Brady (Maura Tierney), who asked, "What does that mean, his wire malfunctioned?"

 “And do you believe him?” she asked.